 In music schools, people spend a great deal of time in practice rooms pursuing mastery of their chosen instruments.
 Many people who aren’t in music school do the same thing in their bedrooms or living rooms.
-As a result there are a lot of astonishingly skilled instrumentalists in the world, playing some pretty stunning music.
+As a result there are a lot of astonishingly skilled instrumentalists in the world, and we all get to enjoy the music they produce.

 The idea of musical mastery, the pursuit thereof and the admiration thereof, is a well established cultural norm.
-It happens to be a mixed blessing for people interested in designing new types of musical instruments.
+That’s a mixed blessing for people interested in designing new types of musical instruments.
 For some makers of new instruments, this orientation fits well with their work.
-The idea that someone would devote the hours required to develop virtuosic skill on a particular instrument, learning to bring out its most exquisite sounds, achieving complete control over it, developing the ability to play any chosen repertoire on it … that’s a pretty heady notion for an instrument maker.
+The idea that someone would devote the hours required to develop virtuosic skill on a particular instrument, learning to bring out its most exquisite sounds, achieving complete control over it, developing the ability to play any chosen repertoire on it … that’s a pretty heady notion for the maker of the instrument.

 On the other hand, for many builders there are important aspects of new instrument design that don’t sit well with this model.
 For one thing, many makers are committed to the idea that music-making can be made more accessible to all by creating instruments that require little or no training to play and enjoy.